lcroberts/lazylangs.nvim/docs/installation.md

 Some of the configuration is required to be put into a global variable since some amount of state needs to be known at the time lazy.nvim loads the plugins which is done before the setup function of the plugin is called.
+So this global needs to be set up before the setup function of lazy.nvim is called.

 ```lua
 vim.g.lazylangs = {